CIMH-Clinical-Psychology/EEGManyPipelines/README.md

   - from -200ms to +500ms after trigger onset
   - baseline corrected from -200ms to 0ms
   - bad epochs marked by `autoreject`
+  - Original sampling frequency of 512
 - `epochs_erp`
   - same as above
   - additional LP 35 Hz
+  - downsampled to 250 Hz

 ### 2.1 H1: Effect of scene category